radian-software/straight.el/README.md

   displays all messages, errors, and warnings that come from byte-compilation and autoload generation.
-* `straight.el` considers modifying the user's init-file extremely uncouth. `package.el` aggressively inserts a call to `package-initialize` into the init-file if it is not already present, whenever any package management operation is performed.
+* `straight.el` considers modifying the user's init-file extremely uncouth. `package.el` aggressively inserts (via Customize) auto-generated code setting `package-selected-packages` into the init-file whenever a package is installed.
+Furthermore, `package.el` has a history of impolite treatment of user configuration, which I think says some things about the design: until Emacs 27.1 (when [my patch to fix this issue][early-init-file-commit] was adopted after around 300 emails' worth of squabbling on emasc-devel), it also inserted a call to the `package-initialize` function into the init-file if it was not already present, with the officially recommended workaround "comment it out if you don't want it, but don't get rid of it".
 * `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to override upstream package configuration, without